skafos-ai/documentation/index.md

 * Model versions may be assigned to environments.
 * Model versions are zipped archives.
 Skafos compresses on your behalf in the python SDK.
 If you use the dashboard, you are required to zip your files prior to upload.

+## Model Monitoring
+Skafos model monitoring provides insight into your deployed model versions.
+We currently monitor the total installations for a model version as well as the iOS specs (device type and iOS version) for active devices.
+An active device is a device that has made call to the Skafos framework in a given window of time.
+Monitoring the usage of your models in the wild can provide suggestions for improvement or support in your next iteration.

+* View the adoption rate of your newly deployed model version.
+* Consider end user device specs to support in your next model iteration.

 ## Python SDK and iOS Framework
 To successfully integrate Skafos into your existing apps and Machine Learning model training environment, use the Skafos Python SDK and iOS Framework.